 It was amazing; I was with my flight instructor.
 Once we took off I grabbed the yolk so hard, which is like the steering wheel of a car, that I started losing blood flow in my fingers.
-It was terrifying, but after the first few tries, I realized with just a finger, one can actually fly an aero plane.
+It was terrifying, but after the first few tries, I realized with just a finger, one can actually fly an airplane.

 What did you aspire to be as a child?

 I wanted to be a tanker driver.
 I liked the idea of huge trucks bringing water to the house every week and the men looking really large and husky was fascinating to me.
-Later I came to the realization that aeroplanes are better tankers because they transport people, cargos, you name it.
+Later I came to the realization that airplanes are better tankers because they transport people, cargos, you name it.

 When I was 10 years old, my uncle who was a pilot took me on an adventure flight.
-I sat at the back seat listened to the radio and all I was hearing was really confusing.
+I sat in the back seat listened to the radio and all I was hearing was really confusing.
 But then and there I knew I wanted to be flying planes.
 And now 15 years later I am here achieving my dreams.

 Should youth often depend on parents to choose their career paths?

 Our parents are always there to guide and support us, our decisions and protect us.
-When I found the interest in flying, my parents supported me 100 per cent and nurtured me.
+When I found the interest in flying, my parents supported me 100 percent and nurtured me.
 I will advise youth to always respect their parents at all times as they want the best for us.

 Do you fly internationally?

 Not yet, but I intend to be an international pilot.
 I wish to show to the world that Nigeria isn’t all about insurgency or 419.
 We are great people with great minds achieving great things, and as a pilot considering we get to go to different destinations, I believe it will be easy to achieve that.